 On this page

 This web page is intended to help you find information for the GERO 403 assignments.
-For further assistance, ask at the Belzberg Library Reference Desk or contact Nina Smart, Liaison Librarian for Gerontology at 778.782.5043 (inaccessible due to library closure) or firstname.lastname@example.org, Monday to Thursday or Chloe Riley, Acting Liaison Librarian for Psychology at 778-782-3315 or email@example.com .
+For further assistance, ask at the Belzberg Library Reference Desk or contact Nina Smart, Liaison Librarian for Gerontology at 778.782.5043 (Tuesdays and Thursdays) or email@example.com, Monday to Thursday or Chloe Riley, Acting Liaison Librarian for Psychology at 778-782-3315 or firstname.lastname@example.org .

 Recommended Gerontology resources